lyokha/nginx-healthcheck-plugin/README.md

 This makes use of utility [*patchelf*](https://nixos.org/patchelf.html), so the latter must be available in your system.

-When built objects and the cabal sandbox are no longer needed, run
+When built objects, collected libraries, and the cabal sandbox are no longer needed run

 ```ShellSession
 $ make clean